seb-bertrand/GoalLessMeat/README.md

 # Goal: Less meat

-Meat production is one of the highest source of CO2 emission.
+Meat production is one of the highest source of CO2 emissions.
 This app helps you track your meat consumption and challenge you to reduce it.

 ## Features